MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 3. Destination address(es): one or two IP address of the stunnel connected to the external ICAP server that you will configure in the next steps
 4. Destination TCP port: As defined in your network

-## STEP 1:  Set up ICAP integration
+## STEP 1:  Set up ICAP server

-1. Set up an ICAP server, taking note of the port number and make sure that you set **Mode** to **Blocking**.
+Set up an ICAP server, taking note of the port number and make sure that you set **Mode** to **Blocking**.
 Blocking mode sets the ICAP server to relay the classification verdict back to Cloud App Security.

 For example, in ForcePoint, set your appliance using the following steps: